Online gambling addiction: signs, symptoms, psychological effects, and treatments

 What are the psychological effects of online gambling addiction?

 - Decreased coping ability: Online gambling addiction significantly impairs an individual’s ability to cope with everyday stressors and challenges.
 The addiction often becomes a primary coping mechanism, replacing healthier strategies for managing stress and emotions.
-This reliance on gambling for emotional relief leads to a decreased capacity to handle stress, making the individual more vulnerable to emotional and psychological distress.
+Reliance on gambling for emotional relief leads to a decreased capacity to handle stress, making the individual more vulnerable to emotional and psychological distress.

 What are other consequences of online gambling addiction?